hamiltonbrba/python-api-challenge/README.md

 ### Steps

 1. **Filter Ideal Cities**:
-   - Narrowed down the `city_data_df` DataFrame to find cities with specific weather conditions.
+   - Narrowed down the `city_data_df` DataFrame to find cities with specific weather conditions (e.g., max temperature between 21 and 27 degrees, wind speed less than 4.5 m/s, and zero cloudiness).

 2. **Find Hotels**:
    - Used the Geoapify API to locate hotels within 10,000 meters of each city's coordinates.